duke24k/self-driving-car-nd/p4/README.md

 **the radius of curvature of the lane and the position of the vehicle with respect to center**

 The code for this step is contained from the 17th to the 19th code cell of the IPython notebook, p4_submit.ipynb.
-I followed the code which udacity provides to calculate curvature in each direction and do addtional calculation.
+I followed the code which udacity provides to calculate curvature in each direction and did addtional calculation.

 - curvature = (left_curverad + right_curverad) / 2
 - center = (1.5 * left_second_order_poly - right_second_order_poly) / 2